CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 * which groups or profiles are set up,
 * which person perceives which function,
 * which access rights a person receives in the context of which role (the access rights of representatives should also be recorded here) and
 * which conflicts have occurred during the allocation of access rights.
 These conflicts can z.
-B. result from the fact that a person performs incompatible functions or from the fact that depending on the IT system, the separation of certain access rights can not be made.
+B. result from the fact that a person perceives incompatible functions or the fact that depending on the IT system, the separation of certain access rights can not be made.
 * which persons in an emergency receive which access rights, eg. Because they belong to the crisis staff.
 The procedure for separating functions and assigning rights is explained in the following example.